"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Losing the right to drive can be tough.
 However, ignoring the penalties and getting behind the wheel can have serious consequences.
-A driving while license suspended attorney at Pumphrey Law can help you find possible defenses or facts in your case to have your charge dropped or reduced.
+The experienced traffic offense attorneys at Pumphrey Law can help you find possible defenses or facts in your case to have your charge dropped or reduced.

 This provision requires the driver to know his or her license was suspended.
-This means the person has previously received a citation for DWLS, the person admits to knowing the license was suspended or the person received notice of a court order or judgment the license was suspended.
-A person is presumed to have received notice if the judgment or order appears in the department’s records.
+This means the person has previously received a citation for DWLS(“Driving while license suspended”), the person admits to knowing the license was suspended or the person received notice of a court order or judgment the license was suspended.
+A person is presumed to have received notice of the judgment or order that appears in the department’s records.

 If a person operates a motor vehicle on Florida roads while his or her license was suspended or revoked, but they did not know it was suspended or revoked, they typically are subject to a conviction for a moving violation.
 This is a non-criminal charge.
 However, if you are charged with this violation, the knowledge required for a criminal conviction will be satisfied for any subsequent convictions.

 Reasons Your License May Be Suspended in Florida

 Your driver’s license may have been suspended in Florida for numerous reasons, including: